 Dere Street Barristers invites applications for mini-pupillages on a quarterly basis.
-We take as many mini-pupils as we can but regretfully cannot accommodate every applicant.
-If your application is unsuccessful we ask that you don’t re-apply for at least three months so that we are not overwhelmed with repeat applications.
+If your application is unsuccessful we ask that you don’t re-apply the following quarter so that we are not overwhelmed with repeat applications.

 - In January to March (inclusive), apply by December 1;

 - In April to June, apply by March 1;